apocalyptech/eschalon_utils/README.txt

 As you make backups of the maps you're editing, be sure to back up that file as well.

-This was developed on Linux, and it uses Python, GTK+, and PyGTK to do its stuff.
+This was developed on Linux, and it uses Python 2, GTK+, and PyGTK to do its stuff.
 The application also runs perfectly fine on Windows (see the Windows section, below).
 With the required Python/GTK+ packages installed, it runs correctly on OS X as well.